 Non-Standard Port

-Adversaries may communicate using a protocol and port paring that are typically not associated.
+Adversaries may communicate using a protocol and port pairing that are typically not associated.
 For example, HTTPS over port 8088(Citation: Symantec Elfin Mar 2019) or port 587(Citation: Fortinet Agent Tesla April 2018) as opposed to the traditional port 443.
 Adversaries may make changes to the standard port used by a protocol to bypass filtering or muddle analysis/parsing of network data.
+Adversaries may also make changes to victim systems to abuse non-standard ports.
+For example, Registry keys and other configuration settings can be used to modify protocol and port pairings.(Citation: change_rdp_port_conti)

 Procedure Examples |